I got the ghost signal right in the middle of a yawn.

 Thanks, Rush.

-I I just want to get your take on this class action loss so we can say NCAA about the uh the lip them limiting of scholarship money for student athletes.
+Did those, I just want to get your take on this class action lawsuit against the NCAA about the them limiting the scholarship money for student athletes.

 I want to know what you thought about that.

-Uh and they they they think the schools ought to be paying this because most of these uh student athletes don't come from you know means their parents are not wealthy, they themselves uh are not wealthy.
+And they think the schools ought to be paying this because most of these student athletes don't come from means.

-Is that I think that kids are well, the students, former students, Jason White of Stanford, Brian Pollock of or Pollock of uh UCLA, and uh former University of San Francisco basketball player Jovan Harris.
+I think that kids are, well, the students, former students, Jason White of Stanford, Brian Polak or Polak of UCLA, and former University of San Francisco basketball player Jovan Harris.

-I think this is one of these things that once it gets started like this, it's like the snowball going down the hill, and it's gonna get bigger.
+I think this is one of these things that once it gets started like this, it's like the snowball going down the hill and it's going to get bigger.

-I don't know that it'll it'll become an avalanche.
+I don't know that it'll become an avalanche, but the whole concept of student athletes, I think, is a.

 I'm sure some of you NCAA students have actually seen a classroom now and then.